Tips To Spring Clean Your Ohio 529 Plan

 If you opened a college savings plan when your first child was born but haven’t yet for your other bundles of joy, consider opening a 529 plan for each of them.
 Individual 529 accounts can maximize the tax benefits of saving for college in a 529 plan.
 These advantages include tax-free contributions and earnings, which means all investment is growth is yours to use, and tax-free withdrawals when used to pay qualified higher education expenses.

 Has it been a while since you’ve opened your CollegeAdvantage account?
-It might be time to check out these age-based savings strategies, especially if you’re not in a ready-made age-based portfolio.
-With a ready-made age-based investment option, the equity in a portfolio will automatically decrease as your child grows older; this reduces risk in the portfolio the closer the time comes to use the account to cover higher education costs.
+It might be time to check out these age-based savings strategies, especially if you’re not in a ready-made target enrollment portfolio.
+With a ready-made target enrollment investment option, the equity in a portfolio will gradually decrease as your child grows older; this reduces risk in the portfolio the closer the time comes to use the account to cover higher education costs.

 Tools and calculators